 As the cost-to-cost method is driven by incurred cost, we calculate the percentage of completion by dividing costs incurred to date by the total estimated cost.
 The percentage of completion is then multiplied by estimated revenues to determine inception-to-date revenue.
 Revenue recognized for the period is the current inception-to-date recognized revenue less the prior period inception-to-date recognized revenue.
 If a contract is projected to result in a loss, the entire contract loss is recognized in the period when the loss was first determined and the amount of the loss is updated in subsequent reporting periods.
 Because our billings are based on contract terms and do not coincide with our progress in a project, revenue recognition also includes an amount related to our contract asset or contract liability.
-If the recognized revenue is greater than the amount billed to the customer that cannot be collected until the contract work has been completed and approved.
+If the recognized revenue is greater than the amount billed to the customer, a contract asset is recorded.
+Additionally, the contract asset includes retainage billed to the customer that cannot be collected until the contract work has been completed and approved.
 Conversely, if the amount billed to the customer is greater than the recognized revenue, a contract liability is recorded.
 Additionally, the contract liability includes a liability for the excess of costs over revenues for all contracts that are in a loss position.